gcanti/tcomb-form/GUIDE.md

 };
 ```

-An option is a object with the following structure:
+An option is an object with the following structure:

 ```js
 {